Award categories

 Entrants will be assessed based on:

 1. Link to underpinning research: Demonstrate how the research at the University of Manchester has contributed to the impact, and whether the impact would have occurred or occured to the same extent had the research not taken place.
+Please provide sufficient detail to clearly show what the research was and include the dates (in years) when the research and impact took place.

 2. Impact: Evidence that the research has changed activity, attitudes, behaviour, capacity, decision making, practice or processes.
 Impact may also have resulted from new understanding that benefits individuals, organisations, communities or the population.